DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 If not, uncomment line #define SWAP_AZIMUTH_ENCODER_AB<br>
 Use a Carriage Return/Enter key to terminate the test.

-4. Altitude Encoder check.
-Counts must increase when going from Horizon to Zenith.
-If not, uncomment line #define SWAP_ALTITUDE_ENCODER_AB<br>
-Use a Carriage Return/Enter key to terminate the test.

-5. Verify presence of I2C EEPROM.
+4. Verify presence of I2C EEPROM.

-6. u-blox GPS detection.
+5. u-blox GPS module detection.

+6. Detects rocker (optional) Murata SCL3300 Inclinometer Sensor.

-7. Murata SCL3300 Inclinometer Sensors detection.
-Detects either/both rocker and tube tilt sensors.
+7. Detects tube/Altitude (required) Murata SCL3300 Inclinometer Sensor.

-8. MMC5983MA Magnetic Compass detection.
+8. Magnetic Compass detection.
+Can check for MMC5983MA, HMC6352, or HMC6343.

-9. INA219 Voltage/Current sensor detection.
-WARNING: Checking for a non-existant INA219 Voltage/Current monitor will hang the system!
-An option to bypass the test it given to avaid this problem.

-10. BME280 Temperature, Pressure,Humidity Sensor detection.
+9. BME280 Temperature, Pressure,Humidity Sensor detection.

-11. Azimuth Reference Sensor Detection.
+10. Azimuth Reference Sensor Detection.
 The test will indication if the digital line is HIGH or LOW.
 Use a Carriage Return/Enter key to terminate the test.

-12. Horizon Reference Sensor Detection.
+11. Lock/Reinitialize Switch Detection.
 The test will indication if the digital line is HIGH or LOW.
 Use a Carriage Return/Enter key to terminate the test.

-13. Zenith Reference Sensor Detection.
-The test will indication if the digital line is HIGH or LOW.
-Use a Carriage Return/Enter key to terminate the test.

-14. Lock/Reinitialize Switch Detection.
-The test will indication if the digital line is HIGH or LOW.
-Use a Carriage Return/Enter key to terminate the test.

-15. I2C Serial Controlled Motor Driver Board detection and Motor tests.
+12. I2C Serial Controlled Motor Driver Board detection and Motor tests.
 Sketch output provides instructions on how the motors should move for this test.

-16. IR Remote Receiver functionality check.
+13. IR Remote Receiver functionality check.

-17. OLED display test.
-WARNING: Checking for a non-existant OLED display will hang the system!
-An option to bypass the test it given to avaid this problem.

 Once these tests pass to your satisfaction, you are ready to proceed to the TC4_0 sketch, which is the actual Telescope Controller application.